We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Where to Start Your Game Design Education

 The team over at CreativeSkillSet.org has put together a great list of education requirements for game designers.
-Here are some of the skills they mention:
+When I first joined a small indie project, I learned the importance of communication the hard way.
+Misunderstandings over a character’s design taught me how crucial clear feedback and collaboration are.
+Here are some of the video game design skills they mention:

 - Communication skills